Skip to Main Content

 Costa del Este and the Case for Spanish Food in Panama City

+Atope is a Spanish-Panamanian fusion tapas restaurant in Costa del Este, Panama City, with a 4.5 Google rating and average prices around $40 per person.
 Panama City's dining geography has a clear fault line.
 Casco Viejo draws the heritage crowd and the destination restaurants; Marbella and San Francisco hold the mid-market stalwarts.
 Costa del Este is different in character: a planned business district where multinational offices line Avenida Paseo del Mar and the lunch crowd is often in from somewhere else by the end of the week.
 Restaurants that work in this district tend to anchor on consistency and a coherent identity, because the regulars are sophisticated and have eaten well in other cities.
-Atope has settled into that environment by committing to Spanish cuisine, a choice that says something about what the kitchen is trying to do and who it is cooking for.
+Atope has settled into that environment by committing to Spanish-Panamanian fusion tapas.

 Sourcing in a Transit City